Donald Mackintosh (shooter): 1900 Olympics

 Mackintosh has been cited by the Australian Olympic Committee (AOC) as one of three Australians who competed in the 1900 Summer Olympics in Paris, along with swimmer Frederick Lane and runner Stan Rowley.
 There was no official team or selection process, and each man raised their own funds to compete.

 Mackintosh entered two live-pigeon shooting events at the 1900 Exposition Universelle in Paris, which was held simultaneously with the Olympics.
 These have been described by historian David Wallechinsky as "the only time in Olympic history when animals were killed on purpose".
-The first was the Grand Prix du Centenaire, which was held from 19–20 June and attracted 166 competitors.
+The first was the Grand Prix du Centenaire, which was held from 19 to 20 June and attracted 166 competitors.
 Mackintosh shot 22 birds in a row, one more than the Spanish runner-up; each shooter was eliminated after missing one bird.
-In the second event, the Grand Prix de l'Exposition held from 25–27 June, he tied for third place by shooting 18 consecutive pigeons, three behind the winner Léon de Lunden.
+In the second event, the Grand Prix de l'Exposition held from 25 to 27 June, he tied for third place by shooting 18 consecutive pigeons, three behind the winner Léon de Lunden.
 When all but the last four shooters had been eliminated, the remaining competitors agreed to split the prize money equally between them.
 As a result, they each received 7,340 francs.

 Mackintosh and the other pigeon-shooters did not regard themselves as Olympians, and he was initially omitted from Olympic reference works.
 In 1956, Hungarian historian Ferenc Mező was commissioned by the International Olympic Committee (IOC) to compile a comprehensive list of Olympic champions.
 Mező included Mackintosh as a gold medallist, but incorrectly listed the event as archery rather than shooting.
 This error was not brought to the attention of the IOC until 1987, when Australian historians Reet and Max Howell conducted further research.
 However, the IOC did not formally confirm Mackintosh as an Olympic gold medallist in shooting until 1992, following a visit from the AOC's official historian Harry Gordon to IOC headquarters.

 In 2012, The Australian reported that the IOC had "quietly removed" Mackintosh from its list of Olympic medallists, without informing the AOC.
 This reclassification means that Patricia Dench is now officially regarded as Australia's first Olympic shooting medallist, for a bronze medal at the 1984 Summer Olympics.